ndsev/zserio-service-grpc-cpp/doc/BUILD_gRPC.md

 https://github.com/grpc/grpc/blob/master/test/distrib/cpp/run_distrib_test_cmake.sh.

 > Note that we use `-DCMAKE_INSTALL_PREFIX=/opt/tools/${TOOL_NAME}` to make it easier to uninstall gRPC and its dependencies.
-Then we have to use `-DCMAKE_PREFIX_PATH` properly to find the tools by CMake.
+Then, we have to use `-DCMAKE_PREFIX_PATH` properly to find the tools by CMake.

 > Note that you should use `-DBUILD_SHARED_LIBS=ON` only if you need to build shared libraries.